 - I-2 Interior:

 The eaves are lacking insulation in localized areas of the home.
 This will create heat transfer and reduced HVAC control of your home.
-Contact a qualified insulation contractor to further evaluate and insulate attic space as required.
+Improve as desired.
+(Qualified Insulation Contractor)

 - I-3 Interior:

 Can lights are a common area for loss of conditioned air.
 This decreases comfort levels in the home, increases utility bills and could lead to attic moisture issues.
-Contact a qualified contractor to evaluate and improve as required.
+Improve as desired.
+(Homeowner/Handyman)

 Interior Systems Observations